HeRAMS-WHO/herams-i18n/docs/index.rst

 This section aims to provide an overview of key icons used accross the platfrom and explains their meanings.

-* |favorites| **Favorites**: This allows you to create a personal list of favorite workspaces, accessible directly from the world map.
+* |star-filled| **Favorites**: This allows you to create a personal list of favorite workspaces, accessible directly from the world map.
 Further information on how to add workspaces to your `Favorites`_ is available in the `Contribute Data`_ chapter.
 * |settings| **Settings**: Use this button to access the HeRAMS admin interface.
 Additional information on the HeRAMS admin interface is available in the `HeRAMS Administration`_ chapter.
 * |user-guide| **User Guide**: Opens the **HeRAMS User Guide**.
 * |workspace| **Workspaces**: This opens the list of workspaces belonging to a project.
 See `here <#workspaces>`__ for more information on workspaces.